Dave69178/IAM-3D-v2/README.md

 # IAM-3D-v2
-Simulation of 3D boids for report on collective motion in Eurpoean Starlings
+Simulation of 3D boids for report on collective motion in European Starlings

 ## Notes
 - Files relating to a scientific report for the module Intelligence in Animals and Machines.